 Another “good” in the column is that the bezel works and it is rated for deeper depths than recreational divers are certified to go.
 It’s a 120 click bezel, so more than twice as precise as it needs to be for a dive watch, you don’t time your dive to the thirty second mark or at least I don’t.
 There have been some reviews on the internet where people scoff at using a cheap dive watch for actual diving.
 If you are a serious diver, odds are you should already have a dive computer on your octopus, and your watch should be the backup.
 I have no problems recommending this as a backup dive watch to a dive computer.
 The “seamaster” style scalloped edges don’t get caught on things the way a coin edge bezel does, but Invicta offers both styles.
 Currently I’m using the scallops, and haven’t had them unintentionally slip the bezel even once, although they are more difficult to move than the coin edge bezel.

 The bad, it is built to a price point.
 The band is nothing to write home about, but it is functional.
 The case is a mix of “brushed and polished” which saves manufacturing costs as the “brushed” is clearly just what was left after the machining process was done on that part.
-But you can remove and add links to your hearts content to size the bracelet to your wrist.
+But you can remove and add links to your hearts content to size the bracelet to your wrist, although if you transition to a NATO strap you may notice the case area normally hidden by the stock watch band is only roughly finished.
 The crystal is “flame fusion” which is a simply a name brand for mineral glass.
 If you want sapphire, you have to step up to Invicta’s “Sea Base” line of watches which has different branding (a much more stylized diver helmet) but still the same NH35A movement.

 In low light the illum on the hands is usable, the illum on the dial face is mostly not usable.
 If you were underwater, simply putting the watch in front of your dive light for a few seconds would “charge it up” enough to be usable.
 But in the 50 dollar price range, there aren’t any really great alternatives.